pstafford/StanGMMTutorial/gmm_stan_tutorial.md

 ![](pictures/stan_fit_trace-1.png)<!-- -->

+### Assessing Results

+Now, we look at some of the results.
+The outcome of the fit are samples from the posterior distribution.
+Together, these samples span the range of possible outcomes of the parameters, and are thus an assessment of the epistemic uncertainty associated with the model.

-Histograms of the parameters show the uncertainty associaed with each parameter.
+Histograms of the posterior samples of the parameters show the uncertainty associated with each parameter.

 ```r